mikemospan/COMP2511-Tutorial/tute09/README.md

 Use a suitable Design Pattern to realise these new requirements.
 Assume that, as this game takes place in a virtual world, there are no restrictions on the number of pieces of armour a character can wear and that the "order" in which armour is worn affects how it works.
 You may need to make a small change to the existing code.

 ## C. Building a Game

+[Move Design by Contract to this Exercise, TBA]

 Use the Builder Pattern to abstract the creation of objects, allowing for a game to be created in the following manner: